Normal and Abnormal Electrical Conduction

 Parasympathetic (vagal) activation decreases conduction velocity (negative dromotropy) at the AV node by decreasing the slope of phase 0 of the action potentials.
 This leads to slower depolarization of adjacent cells and reduced velocity of conduction.
 Acetylcholine, released by the vagus nerve, binds to cardiac muscarinic receptors, which decreases intracellular cAMP.
 Excessive vagal activation can produce AV block.

 Calcium-channel blockers such as verapamil or diltiazem reduce the conduction velocity of impulses through the AV node and can produce AV block.
 These drugs inhibit the movement of calcium into the cell by blocking L-type calcium channels, which reduces the slope of phase 0.
 Antiarrhythmic drugs such as quinidine (a Class IA antiarrhythmic) that block fast sodium channels cause a decrease in conduction velocity in non-nodal tissue because the slope of phase 0 is primarily determined by fast sodium channels in non-nodal cells.

 Myocardial ischemia and hypoxia reduce conduction velocity.
 In non-nodal cardiac tissue, cellular hypoxia leads to membrane depolarization, inactivation of fast sodium channels, a decrease in the slope of phase 0, and a decrease in action potential amplitude.
 These changes decrease the speed with which action potentials are conducted within the heart.
 This can have several consequences.
-First, activation of the heart will be delayed, and sometimes, the sequence of activation will be altered.
+First, activation of the heart will be delayed, and occasionally, the sequence of activation will be altered.
 This can seriously impair ventricular pressure development.
 Second, damage to the conducting system can precipitate tachyarrhythmias by reentry mechanisms.
 Click here to learn more about altered impulse conduction.